 Note, that all commands for command prompt below require admin privileges.

-You can use standard “Local Service” account, although as soon as you grant explicit permissions to Agent to access to some particular folder, all other services running as “Local Service” will get this access, too.
+You can use standard “Local System” account, although as soon as you grant explicit permissions to Agent to access to some particular folder, all other services running as “Local System” will get this access, too.
 Therefore it is preferable to create a separate user to maximize isolation.

 1. Create a new User called “Resilio Connect Guest”, a new Group called “Resilio Connect Guests”.